praxis collip

 Both are waiting for the other, and both feel helpless at the same time.

-“I feel controlled” sounds like a feeling, but it is a statement about the other person.
+“I feel controlled” sounds like a feeling, but is a statement about the other person.

 “I am afraid” is a feeling.
-That changes everything.
+That already changes a great deal.

 The same applies to wishes.